-Not to be confused with contemporary art orientated Fondation Cartier which is in the same neighborhood, Fondation Cartier-Bresson is located in an elegant building (once an artist studio, as there were many in Montparnasse) in a small and isolated cul-de-sac.
+Not to be confused with contemporary art orientated Fondation Cartier, which is in the same neighborhood, Fondation Cartier-Bresson is located in an elegant building (once an artist studio, as there were many in Montparnasse) in a small and isolated cul-de-sac.
 A bench and 5 birches confer an original charm to the place.
-The building has four floors, with the reception (plus vast convenient free lockers) on the ground floor, exhibition rooms on the first and second, and a relaxing space on the third floor.
+The building has four floors, with the reception (plus vast convenient and free lockers) on the ground floor, exhibition rooms on the first and second, and a relaxing space on the third floor.

-The top floor is a relaxing area with a dozen of Cartier-Bresson’s photographs, and a resource centre, with books and audiovisual material.
+Temporary exhibitions usually focus on other artists whose style, period or favourite themes are similar to Cartier-Bresson’s, or artists prized for their work.
+Exhibitions are held on the two main floors, while the top floor is a relaxing area with a dozen of Cartier-Bresson’s photographs, and a resource centre, with books and audiovisual material.